yktoo/yktoo.com/content/blog/0265/index.en.md

 Used to test the speaker and the horn once a month.
 It is stated that it's only active during the test (and of course we believe that).

-The device runs on the *Freescale Kinetis K60* CPU and uses the [ZigBee][wiki:en:ZigBee] wireless protocol for the interconnect.
+The device runs on the *Freescale Kinetis K60* CPU and uses the {{< wiki "ZigBee" "en" "ZigBee" >}} wireless protocol for the interconnect.
 With all of the above the price doesn't seem that high anymore.

 ## Unboxing {#unboxing}